mikewest/fallow/data/articles/2007/06/two-more-news-relaunches-up-and-running.markdown

 ArticleID:  74
 Published:  1183037519
 Modified:   1183037519
-Title:      Two more News relaunches, up and running&#8230;
+Title:      "Two more News relaunches, up and running&#8230;"
-Slug:       two-more-news-relaunches-up-and-running
+Slug:       "two-more-news-relaunches-up-and-running"
-OneLine:    We relaunched Yahoo!
+OneLine:    "We relaunched Yahoo!
 Nachrichten in Germany and Yahoo!
 Notizie in Italy today.
-Finally!  :)
+Finally!  :)"
 Tags:
     - Yahoo